squidarth/squidarth.github.io/_posts/2018-06-04-rust-concurrency.md

 program needs to be written in units that can be run independently, and threads are a great way to accomplish this.

-But even if your system only has a single processor, there are still good reasons to use threads.
-For instance, if your program spends a lot of time waiting around, for example if it makes a lot of network connections, you might want to pause the thread that is waiting and switch to a thread that could do more work.
+Even if your system only has a single processor, there are still good reasons to use threads.
+If your program spends a lot of time waiting around, for instance, to make network requests, you might want to pause the thread that is waiting and switch to a thread that is ready to do work.

 ## Different Types of Threading